-Murray’s practice explores journeys as transformative mechanisms, exploring how meaning changes as an object moves from one point to another.
-He uses a hybrid of photography and painting to highlight the role of time and substance within this journey.
+THE ONLYES POWER IS NO POWER is Canadian Berlin-based Wil Murray’s third solo exhibition with the gallery and presents a new large-scale print series, which uses a hybrid of photography and painting to highlight the role of time and substance within a journey.
 In these new works Murray paints directly onto the photographic negative, allowing this mark to evolve, form and ‘black out’ within the process of exposure and development.

+Murray’s practice explores journeys as transformative mechanisms, exploring how meaning changes as an object moves from one point to another.
 THE ONLYES POWER IS NO POWER examines the geographic, historical and personal overlap between the trajectories of Hoffman’s Novelty Circus, a circus run by Murray’s family that toured each summer through Saskatchewan, Alberta and British Columbia from 1933 to 1943, and the deployment of Japanese Fu-Go “balloon bombs”, over one hundred of which fell on the Canadian prairies between 1944 and 1945.
 The title of the series and exhibition is a quotation from Russell Hoban’s post nuclear-apocalyptic novel Riddley Walker.

-Each location was photographed twice on 4×5 large-format colour lm, with the negatives partially masked, in camera, by a black paint stroke.
+Over the past year, Murray has conducted archival and interview-based research on these two themes.
+Based on this research, he mapped a circuit of locations in Alberta and Saskatchewan where the circus had performed and a Fu-go bomb had subsequently fallen.
+He photographed landscapes at these locations on two separate trips, first in summer when the circus toured, and then in the winter when the bombs had fallen.
+Each location was photographed twice on 4×5 large-format colour film, with the negatives partially masked, in camera, by a black paint stroke.
 These paint strokes leave a portion of the negative unexposed during each exposure, this portion is “filled in” by the other exposure.
 Once developed, additional strokes are painted on the surface of the negative.
 The completed image thus depicts two separate landscapes, and two seasons, in a single image mediated by paint strokes.

-Group shows include: ‘A Journey from a sweeping gesture to a lasting effect’, VITRINE, Basel, CH (2016); ‘NOT A PHOTO’, The Hole, New York City, USA (2015); ‘Sought’ at Jarvis Hall Fine Art, Calgary, CA (2015); ‘Art in the Home 2’, Contemporary Arts Society, York, UK (2014); ‘The Combinational’, Studio 1.1, London (2014); ‘The Painting Project’, GALERIE DE L’UQAM in Montreal, CA (2013); ‘Made in Alberta Part IV’, The Art Gallery of Calgary, CA (2013); ‘XSTRACTION’, The Hole, New York, USA (2013) and ‘Broadcast, Funkhaus Nalepastrasse, Berline, DE (2012).
+Selected group shows include: ‘A Journey from a sweeping gesture to a lasting effect’, VITRINE, Basel, CH (2016); ‘NOT A PHOTO’, The Hole, New York City, USA (2015); ‘Sought’ at Jarvis Hall Fine Art, Calgary, CA (2015); ‘Art in the Home 2’, Contemporary Arts Society, York, UK (2014); ‘The Combinational’, Studio 1.1, London (2014); ‘The Painting Project’, GALERIE DE L’UQAM in Montreal, CA (2013); ‘Made in Alberta Part IV’, The Art Gallery of Calgary, CA (2013); ‘XSTRACTION’, The Hole, New York, USA (2013) and ‘Broadcast, Funkhaus Nalepastrasse, Berline, DE (2012).